Continue reading on DataGuidance with:

 Common Law

-Since 1956, the Tennessee Supreme Court ('the Supreme Court') has recognised a right of privacy as the 'right to be let alone; the right of a person to be free of unwarranted publicity' (Langford v.
+Since 1956, the Tennessee Supreme Court ('the Supreme Court') has recognized a right of privacy as the 'right to be let alone; the right of a person to be free of unwarranted publicity' (Langford v.
 Vanderbilt University, 287 S.W.
 2d 32 (Tenn 1956)).
 In the case of West v.
-Gen. Media Svcs., 53 S.W.3d 640 (Tenn 2001), the Supreme Court recognised the claim of 'false light' invasion of privacy and adopted Restatement (Second) of Torts, as many other states have done, to recognise the four possible types of common law invasion of privacy (see West at 643):
+Gen. Media Svcs., 53 S.W.3d 640 (Tenn 2001), the Supreme Court recognized the claim of 'false light' invasion of privacy and adopted Restatement (Second) of Torts, as many other states have done, to recognize the four possible types of common law invasion of privacy (see West at 643):

 "One who invades the right of privacy of another is subject to liability for the resulting harm to the interests of the other.